Menu

 Name badges MUST be worn at all times during the conference.
 Your name badge will be used to grant entry to the ballroom as well as the classroom areas.
 There are no exceptions.
 If you are not wearing your name badge, you will be asked to get it before you will be allowed inside the ballroom or classroom areas.
 If you lose your badge, contact Kara Mundy at director@caricature.org to get a replacement.

-All in-person competing artists are allotted a space of no more than 2 feet wide (this may be less depending on the number of registered competitors and available ballroom wall space) on the walls of the competition ballroom.
+All in-person competing artists are allotted a space of 20” wide on the walls of the competition ballroom.
 Artwork may extend above or below the blue painter’s tape used to delineate each competition space.
 Where the wall meets the floor is the bottom of your allotted space.
 Any floor space used in front of your wall must be for display purposes only (i.e. heavy canvases, easels, etc.).
 All other pieces that can’t be hung on your wall space must be submitted on the 3D table.
 All 2-D art displayed during the competition must be contained within each artist’s allotted competition space.
 The edges of the artwork are allowed to touch, but not exceed, the blue tape which separates each space.
 One artist’s use of another artist’s competition space in addition to their own is NOT permitted.
 Artists must use ONLY the blue painters tape provided by ISCA to display pieces on their walls.

 CREATION OF ARTWORK

-The awards competition takes place over four days and all artwork must be created during that time (with the exception of specially designated competition categories).
+Open competition takes place starting Monday at 9:30am EST and ending on Thursday at 3pm EST. All artwork must be created during that time (with the exception of specially designated competition categories).
 Any artwork found on a competitive display which was created by anyone other than a competing artist or known to be created prior to competition time will be promptly removed by a board member.
 Previous rules about having to be present in the ballroom while creating artwork will not be enforced.
-You may draw anywhere and at any time you wish, as long as it is within the window of time allotted.
+You may draw anywhere, as long as it is within the window of time allotted.

 All artwork remains property of its creator(s) but may be used for promotional purposes and reprinted in further ISCA materials.

-Artwork created, edited, modified, or using Artificial Intelligence (AI) in any other way is prohibited.
-Artwork suspected of utilizing AI will be addressed with the competing artist.
-Artwork known to utilize AI will be disqualified.
+Caricatures created, edited, or modified using Artificial Intelligence (AI), or using AI in any other way is prohibited.
+Caricatures suspected of utilizing AI will be addressed with the competing artist.
+Caricatures known to utilize AI will be disqualified.

 COMPETITION NUMBERS